 St. Andrew’s Episcopal School's Board of Trustees for 2018-19 is (standing, from left) David Pharr, Trudy Moody, Ron Pogue, Risa Moriarity, Holly Wiggs, Jay Sones '92, Jason Greener '92, Andrew Mallinson, Ravi Raju '88 (chair), Andrew Townes, David Russell, Hazel Weatherspoon, Paul McNeill, Honey East '89, and (sitting, from left) Tammye Brown, Sara Katherine Beckett '95, Mary Purvis, and Erin McCain '98.
-Not pictured are Warren Jones, Seetha Srinivasan, Vangela Wade, and Paul Catherwood '85.
+Not pictured are Warren Jones, Seetha Srinivasan, Vangela Wade, Jim Shelson, and Paul Catherwood '85.

 The Board of Trustees is responsible for managing the affairs of the School.
 However, consistent with the tradition of independent schools, the functions of the Board of Trustees are somewhat more circumscribed than those of boards of public, parochial, or stockholder-owned private schools.